 - Choose Tools >Hand Tool in Main menu or press Hand Tool (Alt+4) button on the toolbar.
 To create a signature left click a signature form.
 (If Edit Document or Edit Forms is selected, left click twice) When Signature Properties window has popped up, choose required certificate in Sign As field.

 In Mac and Windows certificate must be previously copied to system certificate storage.
-In Linux you have to open certificate file (as a rule, it has .p12 extension) and enter closed key password.
+In Linux you have to open certificate file (as a rule, it has .p12 extension) and enter private key password.

 - Press Sign button.